w3c/wai-statements/content/minimal-example.md

 github:
   repository: w3c/wai-statements
-  path: "content/minimal-example.html"   # Add the language shortcode to the middle of the filename, for example: minimal-example.fr.html
+  path: minimal-example.md   # Add the language shortcode to the middle of the filename, for example: index.fr.md

-permalink: /planning/statements/minimal-example/   # Add the language shortcode to the end, with no slash at end, for example: /planning/statements/minimal-example/fr
+permalink: /planning/statements/minimal-example/   # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr

-ref: /planning/statements/minimal-example/   # Translators, do not change this
+ref: /planning/statements/minimal-example/   # Do not change this
 external_css: /content-images/wai-statements/generator.css

-description:  This resource helps you create an accessibility statement for your own website, mobile application, or other digital content.   # translate the description

-changelog: /planning/statements/changelog/ # Do not change this
+changelog: planning/statements/changelog/ # Do not change this
+acknowledgements: /planning/statements/acknowledgements/ # Do not change this

+# In the footer below:
+# Do not translate ACKNOWLEDGEMENTS
+# Translate other words, including "Project Team:"
-footer: >   # Translate words below, including "Date:" and "Editor:" Translate the Working Group name.
+# Translate the Working Group name.
 Leave the Working Group acronym in English.
-Do *not* change the dates in the footer below.
+footer: >
   <p><strong>Project Team:</strong> <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>, Eric Velleman, Sanne Eendebak, Roel Antonisse, and Bas de Bruin. <a href="../acknowledgements/">Acknowledgements</a>.</p>
   <p>Developed by the <a href="https://www.w3.org/WAI/EO/">Education and Outreach Working Group (EOWG)</a>.
 Developed as part of the <a href="https://www.w3.org/WAI/Tools/">WAI-Tools project</a>, co-funded by the European Commission.</p>